Modern Slavery Statement

 - Continue to work with suppliers to fulfil Symphony’s Commitment.

-This statement for the year ending 31 December 2016 is made pursuant to section 54(1) of the Act and will be reviewed and published annually.
+This statement for the year ending 31 December 2022 is made pursuant to section 54(1) of the Act and will be reviewed and published annually.
+It was approved by the board of directors on 06 March 2023.